2025 CDISC + TMF Europe Interchange Program

 In January 2025, a CDISC working group was established to define and model Analysis Concepts, an important step toward enabling end-to-end automation within the CDISC 360i framework.

-This presentation will provide a status update on the working group's progress in defining and modeling Analysis Concepts, highlighting key developments and future directions in this standardization effort.
+This presentation will provide a status update on the working group's progress in describing use cases, defining and modelling Analysis Concepts, highlighting key developments and future directions in this standardization effort.

 The potential benefits of biomedical concepts have been touted for many years, and as an industry we are finally on the cusp of implementing them more widely.
 At GSK, we have been experimenting around how a proto-concept, typically in the form of CDISC terminology, can be used as a bridge between entities in our protocols, collection and SDTM value-level definitions.
 More recently, we are very actively pursuing an automation agenda which includes protocol digitisation and widescale deployment of fully metadata-drive analysis results and analysis output creation, which further presses the need for biomedical concepts, and additionally highlights the need for the industry to align on concept models for study design and analysis.
 This presentation will share examples of work so far, and some of the upcoming challenges which we hope to address through industry collaboration around CDISC 360i.